Seoul off the beaten path: 10 places to skip the crowds

 Sanmotunggi Coffee garden

-Another beautiful cafe and restaurant with a nice garden and beautiful views is Amelia Bailey.
+Amelia Bailey is another beautiful cafe and restaurant with a lovely garden and views.

 How to get to Buam-dong

-As mentioned before, this area is relatively secluded, but not impossible to reach.
-While you won’t have the subway at your disposal, there are several buses that will take you up the mountain.
+As mentioned, this area is relatively secluded but not impossible to reach.
+While you won’t have the subway, several buses will take you up the mountain.

 Of course, you might need to walk a little, but that will be good exercise after all that delicious food.

-From Seoul Station – take bus number 7022.
+From Seoul Station, take the number 7022 bus.
 This bus also stops at Lotte World Plaza in Myeongdong.

 From Gyeongbukgung – take bus 1020.